Dharmmaraja/SQE-Damascus/prepare_trans/excel_format/README.md

 ## Structure of the Notebook

-The notebook is contains three worksheets: `CHARs`, `SIGNs`, `Sub_Frags`.
+The notebook is contains three worksheets: `CHARs`, `SIGNs`, `Frags`.

-The rationale to make three worksheets within one notebook is as follows: A digtial edition is fundamentally an "[interpretation of ancient media into new media](https://www.academia.edu/37560923/Material_Philology_and_Digital_Editions_Charting_a_Way_Forward)".
+The rationale to make three worksheets within one notebook is as follows: A digtial edition is fundamentally an "[interpretation of ancient media translated into different media](https://www.academia.edu/37560923/Material_Philology_and_Digital_Editions_Charting_a_Way_Forward)".
 Thus, any digital edition today is fundamentally built around high-resolution images of ancient artefacts.
 To begin the process of making an edition, one needs to annotate the image with `regions of interest` (`ROI`s). `ROI`s are of great utility for clearly annotating what one observes, whether it is extant ink, holes made by larvae, or even subfragments on the Israel Antiquities Authority (IAA) images.
 After an image has been annotated with `region of interests` (= `rois`), one then has to provide a definition of aforedesignated `ROI`s.
 Once the specifications of the `rois` are made, it is no longer necessary to have the segmentation information in the foreground—yet it must be easily editable.
 Thus, the `ROI` specifications are placed in the `SIGNs` worksheet, and then the focus shifts to the `CHARs` workheet.
 In the `CHAR`s worksheet, each ROI—apart from subfragments—is annotated (defined) as to its interpretation.
 For the final worksheet, `Sub_Frags`, this sheet holds the `ROI`s of any image whereby there are more than one fragment (especially when the PAM images can demonstrate how successive editors made joins throughout the early years of Qumran Research).

 Each worksheet is hereby explained in terms of their definitions and datatypes: